-With more than 10,000 NYC restaurants listed on TripAdvisor, picking where to eat in NYC can be quite the task.
+With more than 10,000 NYC restaurants listed on TripAdvisor, picking where to eat & drink in NYC can be quite the task.
 But don’t worry – I’ll help you choose.

 As NYC is my all-time favorite destination, I’ve experienced my share of amazing food experiences in the city.
 I personally like a mix of casual spots, street food and nicer restaurants whenever I travel (and letmetellyou I’m no stranger to McDonald’s once in a blue moon either), so the restaurants I recommend are quite variated in aesthetics and cuisine.
 You might have heard this before, but in case you haven’t: The best food in NYC doesn’t always come from the fanciest looking place.
 So keeping an open mind in general will enrich your New York City experience for sure.
 Bon Appétit!

 ALSO READ: Beginner’s Guide to NYC – All the info you need in one place